robey/packrattle/docs/tutorial.md

 // 140
 ```

-You don't need to do this in a GLL-based engine because it effectively walks branches in parallel, memoizing loops.
+You don't need to do this in a GLL-based engine like packrattle because it effectively walks branches in parallel, memoizing loops.
 If this interests you, there are some papers listed at the end of packrattle's README.

+But it's nice to know that you don't have to worry about it in packrattle -- it just works.

 ## Reduction